 Hymns of Joy seem to predominate in my family.

 My husband’s grandparents, who I adored, requested Joy to the World at their funerals.
 When I questioned why, Grandmother C handed me her hymnal and told me to read it not as a Christmas carol but as a promise of redemption.
-Both my husband’s grandparents and parents were buried to that hymnal.
+Both my husband’s grandparents and parents were buried to that hymn.

 What a fascinating essay about one of my favorite hymns!
 We don't usually sing the last verse in our parish, but we have sung it when the organist decides four verses aren't too many for the impatient.
 As I recall it our hymnal says "hearts unfold like flowers before thee, ope'ning to the sun of love" but otherwise the words are the same.